PierreZ/pierrezemb.fr/content/posts/acid-transactions/index.md

 # That's it?

-**All these properties may seems obvious to you, but they are really not.** Each of the item is involving a lot of engineering and knowledge.
+**All these properties may seems obvious to you, but they are really not.** Each of the item is involving a lot of engineering and researchs.
+And this is only valid for a single machine, **the distributed transaction field** is even more complicated, but we will get to it in another blogpost!

 ---